LuciferUchiha/georgerowlands.ch/content/garden/maths/discrete/relationsFunctions/orderRelations.md

 We can also define such a relation on the rational numbers $\mathbb{Q}$ in a similar way.
 However, the key difference between the real numbers and the rational numbers is the that the ordering of the real numbers has the completeness property.
 This means that for any two non-empty sets of real numbers $A$ and $B$ such that $\forall a \in A, b \in B: a \leq b$, there exists at least one real number $c$ such that $\forall a \in A, b \in B: a \leq c \leq b$.
 So in a more intuitive way, this means that for any number $a$ in set $A$ and any number $b$ in set $B$, we can always find a real number $c$ that lies between them, this then also means that for any two real numbers $a$ and $b$ such that $a < b$, there exists a real number $c$ such that $a < c < b$ as we could just define $A = \{a\}$ and $B = \{b\}$.

-<Image
+{{< figure
-    src="/maths/relationsOrderCompleteness.png"
+  src="/images/maths/relationsOrderCompleteness.png"
-    caption="Illustration of the completeness property of real numbers." width={300}
+  alt="Illustration of the completeness property of real numbers." caption="Illustration of the completeness property of real numbers." width="400"
-/>
+>}}

 This can't be done with the rational numbers for example if the two sets are construct in such a way that the only number in between $a$ and $b$ is irrational such as $\sqrt{2}$.
 You can see a proof of why $\sqrt{2}$ is not a rational number in the [proof of irrational numbers](/garden/maths/discrete/setTheory#rational-and-irrational-numbers).